SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 30 January 2024 - Enhancement - CloudGateway 2.13.4 - Improved DxM status reporting [ID_38543]

-The CloudGateway DxM will now offload more information to help Skyline provide support, such as proxy, DMZ and network configuration and if dataminer.services is reachable.
+The CloudGateway DxM will now offload more information to help Skyline provide support.
+This includes proxy, DMZ, and network configuration information, as well as information on whether dataminer.services can be reached.

 #### 23 January 2024 - Fix - Unknown error when remote accessing web apps [ID_38549]